arehmanAzam/TrainingObjectdetector20/README.md

 | Precision | 0.64 |
 | Recall    | 0.61 |

 These metrics are measured using this repository.
-Will upload the code and method of it earlier. https://github.com/penny4860/tf2-eager-yolo3
+Will upload the code and method of it later. https://github.com/penny4860/tf2-eager-yolo3

 ## Deployment Notes